FPS Privacy Notice

 - Kura– Fulfilment services such as call handling in relation to receipt of an unsolicited direct marketing Fax

 How the FPS safeguard my information?

 The FPS take data security seriously.
-Data is held on servers located within the European Economic Area with appropriate technical and organisational safeguards in place to prevent data loss and unauthorised access.
+Data is held on servers located within the European Economic Area (EEA) with appropriate technical and organisational safeguards in place to prevent data loss and unauthorised access.

-FPS is a part of the DMA Group.
+FPS is part of the DMA Group.
 The DMA Group holds a Cyber Essentials Plus Certification.
 This certification demonstrates that appropriate safeguards are in place to protect our systems against common cyber-attacks.
 The scheme is backed by the UK Government.